makerplane/FIX-Gateway/doc/database.rst

 Database Definition
 ====================

-The database for FIX Gateway is configured using a colon ':' delimited text file.
+The database for FIX Gateway is defined by a colon ':' delimited text file.
 The database is initialized based on the contents of this file before any of the plugins are loaded.
 The database is immutable.
 It cannot be changed by plugins once the program is loaded.
 Users can modify the database definition for their own use.

 File Format
 ----------------